riding on the back of a bicycle

 In tandem cycling, one person typically sits in front of the other on the bike.
 The person in the back is referred to as the stoker, while the person in the front is the captain.
 The captain is responsible for shifting the gears, steering, and braking, while the stoker can provide additional power to the pedals and help keep the bike balanced.

 Riding on the back of a bicycle is a great way to enjoy cycling with someone else.
-According to a survey of 2000 cyclists in the United Kingdom, nearly 40% of respondents said that they had ridden on the back of a bicycle in the past year.
+According to a survey of 2000 cyclists in the United Kingdom, nearly 70% of respondents said that they had ridden on the back of a bicycle.
 Additionally, nearly 70% of those who had ridden on the back of a bicycle said that they would do it again.

 Riding on the back of a bicycle can be a fun and rewarding experience for both the captain and the stoker.
 It can help to build a stronger bond between the two riders, while providing an opportunity to explore the world around them in a unique and exciting way.